JHarrison89/rails-api-session-auth-template/README.md

 - Postgres

 ## Middleware

-Unlike a standard Rails app, Rails API-only apps don't have cookie middleware enabled by default. <br>
+Session management middleware is excluded from API apps by default and must be included to make use of sessions and cookies for authorisation.
 The following settings have been added to  `config/application.rb`

 ```
 config.middleware.use ActionDispatch::Cookies